epam/NGB/docs/test-cases/Dataset_text_notes/Notes_in_multiple_datasets.md

-#
+# Notes in multiple datasets

 > Test verifies

-- the test checks that notes are not displayed in the additional menu in Browser when opening multiple datasets at the same time
+- the test checks that notes are displayed in the additional menu in Browser when opened multiple datasets related to one reference

 **Prerequisites**